 I. Strengthening ASOR’s Key Program Areas

-Our goal: Conduct an exceptional professional meeting dedicated to scholarship on the history and cultures of the Near East and the wider Mediterranean world.
+Our Goal: Conduct an exceptional professional meeting dedicated to scholarship on the history and cultures of the Near East and also the wider Mediterranean.

-The current number of paper-presentation sessions (approximately 96 sessions over the course of a three-day meeting) should remain roughly as is (i) to preserve the intimacy of the meeting, and (ii) to allow meeting participants to attend most (or all) of their desired sessions, with minimal scheduling conflicts.
+The current size of the academic program (approximately 96 sessions over the course of a three-day meeting) should remain roughly as is (i) to preserve the intimacy of the meeting, and (ii) to make it feasible for meeting participants to attend most (or all) of their desired sessions, with minimal scheduling conflicts.

-Given the reunification of the American Academy of Religion (AAR) and the Society of Biblical Literature (SBL), and the consequence—ASOR’s increasing inability to access hotel space reasonably close to the AAR/SBL meeting—ASOR must re-evaluate whether meeting at the same time and in the same location as AAR/SBL remains a viable prospect.
-Alternatives include (i) meeting on our own; (ii) meeting in conjunction with AAR/SBL every other year; or (iii) meeting in conjunction with another learned society: for example, the Archaeological Institute of America (AIA), the Society for American Archaeology (SAA), the Middle East Studies Association (MESA), or the American Oriental Society (AOS).
+Given the reunification of the AAR and SBL, and the consequence—ASOR’s increasing inability to access hotel space reasonably close to the AAR/SBL meeting—ASOR must re-evaluate whether meeting at the same time and in the same location as AAR/SBL remains a viable prospect.
+Alternatives include (i) meeting on our own; (ii) meeting with AAR/SBL every other year; or (iii) meeting with another professional organization (for example, AAA, AIA, SAA, MESA, or AOS).

 ASOR will appoint an ad hoc Annual Meeting committee to address this issue.
-This committee—which will include, among others, representatives from the current Program Committee—will be charged with (i) evaluating the meetings in Atlanta (2015) and San Antonio (2016), to gauge the impact of the lack of geographical proximity to AAR/SBL and the number of ASOR members affected, and (ii) making recommendations about the way forward.
-These recommendations should be made in time for ASOR to implement potential schedule changes for 2020 (currently scheduled for Boston) or 2021 (currently scheduled for San Antonio).
-This committee will also consider whether ASOR should approach other organizations, such as the American Research Center in Egypt (ARCE) or the American Research Institute in Turkey (ARIT), to assess whether these organizations are interested in participating in ASOR’s Annual Meeting.
+This committee—which will include, among others, representatives from the current Program Committee—will be charged with (i) evaluating the meetings in Atlanta (2015) and San Antonio (2016) and gauge the impact of the lack of geographical proximity to AAR/SBL and the number of ASOR members affected, and then (ii) make recommendations about the way forward.
+Those recommendations should be in place in time for ASOR to enact potential scheduling changes by 2020 (currently scheduled for Boston) or 2021 (currently scheduled for San Antonio).
+This committee should also (iii) consider whether ASOR would like to cultivate closer relationships with organizations such as the American Research Center in Egypt (ARCE) or the American Research Institute in Turkey (ARIT) to see if these organizations might be interested in participating in ASOR’s Annual Meeting.

 Our Goal: Enhance ASOR’s monograph publishing program and develop new publishing venues appropriate to the twenty-first century.